-We have helped many Nigerians with their Visitor visa application, so if the UK is on your bucket list, to contact us for immediate assistance.
+We have assisted many Nigerians in obtaining a Standard Visitor visa, so if the UK is next on your bucket list, don’t hesitate to contact us for immediate support.
 Our skilled team of lawyers is dedicated to ensuring your travel plans are smooth and will handle all aspects of your application process.

-- What Rights Does the Standard Visitor Visa Give to Nigerian Citizens?
+- What are the Standard UK Visitor Visa Requirements?

 - Frequently Asked Questions

-- Volunteering for a registered charity for up to 30 days
+- Volunteering with a UK-registered charity for up to 30 days

-- Paid or unpaid work for a company based in the UK or as a self-employed person
+- Carry out paid or unpaid work for a UK business or as a self-employed worker

 - Claim benefits

 - Live in the UK on a permanent basis or through a succession of visits

 - Marry or register a civil partnership in the UK